tomossmith/MS2-MariosPizza/README.md

           My ratings were quite average to begin with, and the least scoring rating was for my website performance.
           I found that due to the several scripts I had placed in the head of my document, it was causing the website to take longer than it should to load.
 The tool advised me to place these in the end of my body tags in order to load them once the website content had been loaded.
 By doing so, this increased my score by nearly 20 points and a useful tool to use in the future.

           Although my overall performance rating is still in the amber category, I belive this is because the images that I am loading at startup of the site are causing an additional delay.
-At the moment, I am not too sure how I could address that issue, but it would be something worth looking into to further develop this site in the future.
+For future development I hope to address this issue by using Javascript to 'Lazy Load' the images.
+Where Javascript can delay the loading of the images until a specified criteria is met.
+          Another alternative would be to change the method that the pizza imaging operates.
+Instead of using JQuery to show/hide images, it would be possible to remove all reference to the source of the image, and re-instate the image source as part of the function when the criteria is met.

           Here were my final scores: